kachna96/BrightnessDimm/brigtnessDIm2/ReadMe.txt

     CONSOLE APPLICATION : brigtnessDIm2 Project Overview
 ========================================================================

+This is a simple app mainly for managing your monitor brightness.
+Right now it's Windows only, monitor must support High Level Monitor Configuration API.

 AppWizard has created this brigtnessDIm2 application for you.

 This file contains a summary of what you will find in each of the files that make up your brigtnessDIm2 application.

 brigtnessDIm2.vcxproj
     This is the main project file for VC++ projects generated using an Application Wizard.